MontFerret/montferret.github.io/content/blog/ferret-v0.8.md

 RETURN INNER_TEXT(FIRST(frame))
 {{</ code >}}

-Alternatevley, you can filter them out by url or access to a target iframe by index, if you know it's position.
+Alternatively, you can filter them out by url or access to a target iframe by index, if you know it's position.

 <div class="notification is-warning">
   Due to CORS security policies, you still may have issues with iframes if it points to another domain.